lucidfrontier45/heapq/README.md

 heapq = "0.2.0"
 ```

-In the code you first need to create an instance with `heaqp::PriorityQueue::new`.
+In the code, you first need to create an instance with `heapq::PriorityQueue::new`.
 It takes a closure that converts your item type `&T` into score type `S: Ord`.
 Then you can use `push/pop/peek` methods in the same way as `std::collections::BinaryHeap`.

 # Example